JorelAli/CommandAPI/docs/src/chatarguments.md

 ```
 ## Chat component argument

-**The `ChatComponentArgument` class requires a Spigot/PaperSpigot server in order to function - it will NOT work on a CraftBukkit server (Throws a `SpigotNotFoundException`)**
+> **Developer's Note:**
+>
+> The `ChatComponentArgument` class is dependent on a Spigot based server.
+This means that the `ChatComponentArgument` will not work on a non-Spigot based server, such as CraftBukkit.
+If you use this class on a non-Spigot based server, it will throw a `SpigotNotFoundException`
+>
+> Spigot based servers include, but are not limited to:
+> * Spigot
+> * PaperSpigot
+> * TacoSpigot

 The `ChatComponentArgument` class accepts raw JSON as valid input.
 This is converted into Spigot's `BaseComponent[]` which can be used for books and raw messages.
 You can read more about raw JSON [here](https://minecraft.gamepedia.com/Commands#Raw_JSON_text).